Thomas Wayne Crump: Serial killings

 By 1976, Crump was back in Albuquerque and working as a construction worker.
 He later became the manager of a KFC.
-One of the employees working there was 16-year-old Rhona Higdon, who took an immediate liking to Crump.
+One of the employees working there was 16-year-old Rhonda Higdon, who took an immediate liking to Crump.
 She saw Crump as a mature, kind man, though she was unaware of his violent past.
 Despite the over two-decade age gap, the two got married and produced a child.
 However, due to problems with their relationship over the years, Rhonda filed for divorce on July 13, 1980.

 In response, Crump wanted to meet Rhonda for the last time and take her out to eat.
 Rhonda obliged and the two met, with Rhonda getting into Crump's vehicle.
 Instead of taking her to eat, Crump drove her to the Rio Grande and ordered her out of the car.
 He then produced a 9mm Automatic and shot her five times, killing her.
 Crump then hid her body in a nearby ditch and drove off.
 Crump became the sole suspect in the case, but police could not locate him.
 On September 9, Crump was hitchhiking when a 58-year-old man driving a pickup truck offered him a ride, to which he obliged.
 However, once in the vehicle Crump brandished a knife and sliced the man's throat, and stole $600 from his wallet.
 He then stole his truck and voyaged to Nevada.
 The man he attacked miraculously survived.
 Crump arrived in Las Vegas not long after and found living space in a motel where he stayed with two other men.

 On October 4, he invited 26-year-old Jodie Jameson, a known prostitute, over to his room.
 After having sex with her, according to Crump, he drowned her under the water in the bathtub, though an autopsy later showed she had been strangled.
 The day after Jameson's murder, Crump opened fire on his two roommates.
 They both survived.
 Four days later he returned to Albuquerque.
 That same day, 78-year-old Irving Plaisted, originally from Minnesota, asked Crump for directions.
 The man let Crump into his vehicle and drove him to the edge of the city, where Crump robbed and shot him in the chest, though Plaisted was still alive, so Crump shot him in the head, which killed him.
 Two days later Crump robbed a flower shop of $17,000 worth of items, and later pawned it off and received $750.
 By that time, Crump was wanted by investigators, since he was the sole suspect for the three murders and other crimes.